pbs-assess/sdmTMB/README.md

 )
 ```

-See `zeta_s` in the output, which represents the coefficient varying in
+See `zeta_s` in the output, which represents spatial variation in the
-space.
-You’ll want to ensure you set up your model such that it ballpark
-has a mean of 0 (e.g., by including it in `formula` too).
+coefficient.
+Ensure the SVC covariate is centered (mean ≈ 0) and include
+it in the main formula too so that `zeta_s` represents deviations from
+the average effect.

 ``` r
 grid_yrs <- replicate_df(qcs_grid, "year", unique(pcod$year))